maevecrossan/la-luna/AGILE.md

 Given how quickly I had completed my MVP, I decided to extend my MVP to link the contact form to the admin page.
 This was originally categorised as a 'could have' feature.

-During this sprint I also did some 'housekeeping' by removing out debugging prints, making files PEP8 complaint, as well as adjusting styles to make website more accessible.
+During this sprint I also did some 'housekeeping' by removing out debugging prints, making files PEP8 compliant, as well as adjusting styles to make website more accessible.

 This sprint was wrapped up by the testing phase.